 Brush your teeth for 2 minutes, twice a day

 Since our launch, the Brush-Baby team have been working hard to get parents and their little ones to brush their teeth 2 times a day, for 2 minutes each time, and it’s particularly important on a day where you’re likely to indulge in sugary treats.
+We’ve created some great kids electric toothbrushes and the best baby toothpaste to help remove any bacteria and prevent nasty cavities!

 Sugar feeds decay-causing bacteria in the mouth, so it’s important to keep teeth and gums clean to prevent tooth decay.

-Use the correct amount of fluoride toothpaste
+Use the correct amount of fluoride infants toothpaste

 It’s important to use toothpaste that contains the right amount of fluoride.
 It stops sugar from giving your teeth and gums a battering!